dimple-18/dimple-18/README.md

 I'm a passionate full-stack developer who loves building clean, modern and real-world applications.
 I enjoy learning new technologies step-by-step and applying them directly into practical projects.

-Currently working on **Firebolt**, a full-stack lead & offer management system.

 ---

 ### 🌱 What I'm Learning